KUSD (AM): History

-KUSD traditionally traces its start to May 20, 1922.
-The university was issued a license for a "Technical and Training School" station, 9YAM.
+In December 1921, the university was issued a license for a "Technical and Training School" station, 9YAM.
 A then-current student and future winner of the Nobel Prize in Physics, Ernest Lawrence, was made responsible for station operations and built the transmitter.

 Originally there were no formal standards about which stations could make broadcasts intended for the general public, and stations under a variety of license classifications began broadcasting.
 On December 1, 1921, the U.S. Department of Commerce, which regulated radio at the time, adopted a regulation establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.

-On May 26, 1922, a telegram was sent to the University of South Dakota, authorizing a broadcasting station, with the sequentially assigned call letters WEAJ and operating on the 360 meter "entertainment" wavelength.
+On May 26, 1922, a telegram was sent to the University of South Dakota, authorizing a broadcasting station, with the sequentially assigned call letters WEAJ and operating on the 360 meter "entertainment" wavelength, although KUSD traditionally traces its start to May 20, 1922.
 (Note: Prior to a January 1923 boundary shift to the Mississippi River, stations in South Dakota received call signs starting with "W".
 Afterward, they received call letters starting with "K".)

 In late 1923, the station was reassigned to 1060 kHz, which was changed a year later to 1080 kHz.
 By this time, programs included concerts and basketball games.
 The call letters were changed to KUSD in October 1925.
 (The KUSD call sign had been previously assigned to the steamer City of Honolulu, which caught fire and sank in October 1922.)
 That same year, it was shut down for two weeks for rebuilding and to connect it with the new auditorium on the USD campus; it emerged as the first 250-watt outlet in the state.
 In June 1927, KUSD moved to 620 kHz, and on November 11, 1928, with the implementation of the Federal Radio Commission's General Order 40, it was assigned to 890 kHz, on a timesharing basis with KFNF in Shenandoah, Iowa, and WILL in Urbana, Illinois.
 Broadcasting for a total of 3 1/2 hours a week, it aired lectures, concerts, and even a course in conversational Spanish.
 Football games were also aired; for instance, one game between South Dakota and North Dakota, reproduced by the station on the basis of wire reports, also featured the normal KUSD program—including a talk on "The Young Victor Hugo" at halftime.